First the code for a small socket example.

 Inside serve_file

-into a buffer.
-We do this by looking for the first instance of a newline
+header into a buffer.
+We do this by looking for the first instance

-set any limit on the size of a header.
-It also has a dreadful feature
+doesn’t appear to set any limit on the size of a header.
+It also has

-which allows “comments” to be put in some header fields which are
+a dreadful feature which allows “comments” to be put in some header

 and )